taboca/fork3-svg/readme.txt

 ******************************

+CHECK DEMO here - http://www.svgplanet.com/p/fork3  - the page itself is the demo

 This system aims to support the Web developer and allows us to generated Web site graphics using a server side build system.
 It uses Batik, ANT.
 Some understanding of SVG and UI is important so you can manually ( at this point ) modify the graphics and choreography logistics between the SVG files.
 With Fork3 you can *(fork* graphics and create lots of visual templates for Web sites and more.

 Upcoming versions to: